 4. Adults need more time to process information thoroughly

 Instructors need to be aware that adult learners usually need more time to process new concepts and information than kids and other younger students.

 This doesn’t mean that they aren’t smart or that they can’t keep up with the class – it just means that they need more time to reflect on new information before moving on in the learning process.
 A slower learning pace helps adults to understand and assimilate the material better.

 Instructors need to be patient and allow for different speeds of learning.

 5. Memory retention for adults happens better if new material is introduced in intervals

-Adults learn better in short intervals than with a bunch of information thrown at them at once.
+Adults learn better in short intervals than with a bunch of information and new concepts thrown at them at once.